The Sourdough Club

 How to make and use a Seeded Porridge

-Protest BreadMy team and I felt a wave of rage, frustration and helplessness as we watched events unfold over the past two weeks.
-I have learned that emotions, when used as currency, can be used to fuel action.
-But what action do we take?
+A year ago my team and I felt a wave of rage, frustration and helplessness as we watched events unfold over the past two weeks.
+We know that emotions, when used to fuel action do good.
+This recipe along with the recipes of many from ourcommunity were turned into a book Knead Peace, that has won a major award.

 There is a full guide of how you can use your bread as a protest here and a call to action.